treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 You might be thinking "surely, the maintainers can't be there entirely to help me".
 And you're right: a number of maintainers do contribute code to their own projects during the sprints.
-Generally the amount of code maintainers commit to their projects often increases as the sprints stretch on.
+Generally the amount of code maintainers commit to their projects increases as the sprints stretch on.
 There are far fewer people on the third and fourth days of sprints than on the first and second days.
 If a maintainer stays for all four days of the sprints, they're much more likely to commit code to their own project as the number of sprinters working on their project dwindles and as those still working start to need a bit less help than they did on the first day.
-**During the first couple days of the sprints, the maintainers are often there primarily to help you**.
+**During the first couple days of the sprints, most maintainers are there primarily to help you**.

 ### The sprints can be more relaxing than the talks